Explore the Best of Cebu: A Memorable 3-Day Tour of Cebu (updated 2023)

 Day two – exploring in Cebu’s historic district

-Early morning and a nice breakfast service at the hotel and I was ready to head out to the historic district in town.
+Early morning and a nice breakfast service at the hotel and I was ready to head out and do a Cebu day tour of the historic district and other local attractions in town.
 There are plenty of cabs, Jeepneys or services like Uber to get you to one of the main squares in town.
 I used the excellent wifi to catch an uber asked the driver to be drop me off at the Cebu Cathedral in the historic district.
+You can have a fun day tour of Cebu exploring all the historic sites just within the historic downtown district and walk through all the main attractions easily in the area and then take a taxi or uber to the other outlying areas and attractions.

 The façade and interior of Cebu Cathedral